rafael-lima/my-sublime-preferences/README.md

 ## Packages

 Whole my packages are on [packages/](packages/).
-But to use, you need install on the [Package Controls](https://sublime.wbond.net/) of *Sublime Text*.
+But to use, you need install on the [Package Control](https://sublime.wbond.net/) of *Sublime Text*.

 ## Snippets

 I use some snippets to code reuse, you can find on [snippets/](snippets/) path.
-These are the snippets that i created for SASS Projects ([SASS Comment Snippets](https://github.com/rafael-lima/sass-comment-snippets)).
+These are the snippets that I created for SASS Projects ([SASS Comment Snippets](https://github.com/rafael-lima/sass-comment-snippets)).

 ## Theme

 I use as *UI Theme* the [Spacegray](http://kkga.github.io/spacegray/), is a clean and beautiful theme.
-And, as *Color Scheme* i use the Spacegray Ocean, it is the own color scheme of the Spacegray.
+And, as *Color Scheme* I use the Spacegray Ocean, it is the own color scheme of the Spacegray.

 ## Icon